duejensen/RequiemGMChanges/README.md

 #sendhome <player>
 #moveplayer <player>

-fillup will fill players hunger, stamina and ccfp to max sendhome teleports player to his/her token moveplayer teleports player to your position
+fillup- will fill players hunger, stamina and ccfp to max sendhome- teleports player to his/her token moveplayer- teleports player to your position

 Version 0.2 - 2018March24